 Making Sure Party Guests Have Fun

 The key to having a successful party is for all guests to have fun.
-Put on your feet into your guests' shoes and think how you'd want to be entertained at a Christmas party and then start planning!
+Put your feet into your guests' shoes and think how you'd want to be entertained at a Christmas party and then get started!